TI-Tokyo/riak-docs-fork/CONTRIBUTING.md

           in: "1.2.0-2.99.99"
         ```

-        For pages that apply to none-contiguous versions, specify `in` as an array:
+        For pages that apply to non-contiguous versions, specify `in` as an array:

         ```
         version_history: